quicksilver-zone/quicksilver/x/interchainstaking/spec/README.md

 ### Intent Signalling

-Intent Signalling is the mechanism by which users of the protocol are able to Signal to which validators they will their proportion of the stake pool is delegated.
+Intent Signalling is the mechanism by which users of the protocol are able to Signal to which validators will delegate their proportion of the stake pool to.
 In order to maintain fungibility of qAssets, we must pool assets and delegate them as a single entity.
 Users are able to signal to which validators, and with what weightings, they wish their proportion of stake to be delegated.
 This is aggregated on an epochly basis.

 ### Aggregate Intent